filyp/coordinated-quadratic-funding/README.md

 A solution would be to modify the algorithm to make the leverages predictable, so that everyone would **know for sure** they will get the leverage they signed up for.
 This would prevent strategic thinking, and also make people more willing to trust this system.

+### Coordinate where there is no pool of funds
+This approach can be used directly where we have a shared resource which can be improved by throwing money at it.
+But what about situations which aren't directly about money, like coordinating not to do some harmful thing?

+Here, we would need to quantify what it means to do this harmful thing, and this quantification needs to be continuous.
+For example when countries coordinate to prevent climate change, we could count how much CO2 each is emitting - this number quantifies harm, in a continuous way.
+And if those measures could be reliably verified by some oracle, we could construct a system analogous to the one above: "I will emit less, if you emit less".

+An example for AI safety, could be performance on some alignment benchmark.
+AI organizations deploying their models, could say: "I will squeeze a few more points on this benchmark, if you squeeze some more".

+Of course it's hard to keep such promises exactly - you probably will undershoot or overshoot the promised number.
+For this reason, there also need to be some rewards and penalties for missing the target.